soumyak-panigrahi/first-project/README.md

 # Lesson 2

-to update the SEVER REPOSITORY use
+to update the REMOTE REPOSITORY use

 $ git push

-to get updated REPSITORY
+to get updated REMOTE REPSITORY

 $ git pull